 - Once there is a go ahead for trademark filing, an application for Trademark will be made through relevant forms provided by the trademark office/ Registrar of

 - A reply has to be made to the trademark office in lieu of the reports that may be accepted or may be followed by a The applicant or agent if appointed is required to respond to the examiner’s objection(s) within a period of one month from the date of receipt of Examination Report.
-Failure to respond to examination report within this specified period can lead to abandonment of application.
+Failure to respond to the examination report within this specified period can lead to the abandonment of the application.

 - If the trademark office is satisfied that the trademark request complies with all the necessary provisions under the act, the mark is advertised before

-- Once the mark is advertised in trademark journal, it is open for a period of 4 months for third parties to
+- Once the mark is advertised in the trademark journal, it is open for a period of 4 months for third parties to

 - If no opposition is received during the specified period, the Trademark is deemed to be

 - Once registered, there is no post-grant opposition.

 Answer: No. Registration of a trademark is not compulsory.
 However, the registration is the prima facie evidence of the proprietorship of the trademark under registration.
 However, it is to be noted that no suit can be instituted for the infringement of unregistered trademarks.
 For unregistered marks, action can be brought against any person for passing off goods or services as the goods of another person or as services provided by another person.
 The latter is said to be a common law right.

 Can a registered trademark be amended at later date?

 Answer: Yes, the filed mark is allowed to be amended as per the provision of Section 22 of the Trademarks Act, which allows the amendment of the mark provided it does not amount to a substantial change in the character of the mark as such.
 It is the practice of the Registrar of Trade Marks that if the mark is applied as a label mark, any superficial or insignificant character or feature of the said mark is allowed to be amended if a request is filed in the prescribed format along with 16 copies of the amended label mark.